 Part-Time Director of Finance

 Bill has a few decades of experience in accounting and finance, which is why we have him around although not physically that much.
 You see Bill hails from the Hill City (Lynchburg) and works his trade over the internet.
 He came to us a few years ago as a program participant and grew his involvement.
 His belief in Sportable comes from his personal experience in adaptive sports.
 Competitive by nature but not having participated in sports since a teenager, the barrier to adaptive sports were many for this wannabe athlete.
 It really came down to equipment and coaching for which a solution was difficult to find until happening upon Sportable.
 Here he says, he had the opportunity to try many sports until finally settling in on his favorite of handcycling.
 Now you can find Bill on many weekends for 9 months of the year racing somewhere on the East Coast.
-Along with training, he enjoys time with his wife and two labs and visiting their 3 grown children.
+Along with training, he enjoys visiting with his 3 grown children.